Adi-tya-shukla/SMART_TODO/README.md

 git push origin feature/YourFeatureName
 5. Open a Pull Request.

-Please ensure your code adheres to the project's coding standards and includes appropriate tests.
+Please ensure your code adheres to the project's coding standards and includes appropriate tests.​

 License
 This project is licensed under the MIT License.
-See the LICENSE file for more details.
+See the LICENSE file for more details.​

 Acknowledgments
-Special thanks to all contributors and the open-source community for their invaluable support and resources.
+Special thanks to all contributors and the open-source community for their invaluable support and resources.​